alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-diamonds.markdown

 $CTA

-Also check the import rules of the country you’re exporting to.
-Talk to your importer or [research legal rules in overseas markets](/answer/choosing-export-market-ukti.html).
+Some countries may have import rules for certain goods.
+You can check by talking to your importer or getting help [researching your export market](https://govuk-import-export.herokuapp.com/answer/choosing-export-market-ukti-experimental-sg.html).

 $CTA